Joy-less/Embers/Source/Embers/Documentation.md

 object.in?(array)
 	Returns true if the array contains the item.

+object.clone
+	Returns a shallow copy of the object.

 instance.attr_reader(instance_variable_name)
 	Creates an instance method called "{the given name}" which returns the given instance variable.